the-turing-way/the-turing-way/Chapter_Version_Control.md

 - *~~What is version control~~*
   - *~~Should keep this high level, include the diagram, go over the very basics of branches and merging~~*
 - *Why you should use version control*
   - *First paragraph, core benefits focusing on how it helps the USER, convince people this is something they should invest time in to help thier research in the long term.
-Keeps versions safe and recoverable, keeps things tidy, enables collaboration*
+Keeps versions safe and recoverable, keeps things tidy*
-  - *Again this should potentially be up in the summary*
+  - *Say it enables collaboration*
   - *How it benefits science, reproducibility etc. Maybe not that relevant here, maybe more open source's thing?*
-- *Prerequisites / recommended skill level*
+- *~~Prerequisites / recommended skill level~~*
 - *Definitions/glossary*
 - *How to use version control for your own project and how to use it well*
   - *Intro*
     - *Say in terms of how to do it we're going to give the actual commands to do all this in git because widely used, but the info on good practise, i.e. how to do it well, is still relevant even if you're using other VC software like mercurial.*
-    - *Set up a repo, git init.
-Don't talk about putting it online yet.*
+    - *~~Set up a repo, git init.
+Don't talk about putting it online yet.~~*
   - *Commits*
     - *Problem = want to access past versions*
     - *Say how to add files, say how git status tells you what's been added.
 Git diff to see the difference.
 How to make a commit and how to get files/whole project back to past commit.
 Say git log gives log of past commits.
 Git diff to see what changed between two commits.*